The Simons Observatory: Beam characterization for the Small Aperture Telescopes: Results

 Figure \ref{fig:all_freqs_profs} shows the reconstructed beam profiles for the four frequency bands compared to their input models.
-From the Figure, we see the beam profiles of the MF and UHF bands following different sidelobe patterns in the target region.
-The \textbf{beamlib} code adapts to these differences by optimizing the interplay between the Bessel function basis model, which fits the beam core (where the sidelobe structure is expected to be more pronounced), and the $1/\theta ^3$ fit of the beam wing.
+From the figure, we see the beam profiles of the MF and UHF bands following different sidelobe patterns in the target region.
+The \texttt{beamlib} code adapts to these differences by optimizing the interplay between the Bessel function basis model, which fits the beam core (where the sidelobe structure is expected to be more pronounced), and the $1/\theta ^3$ fit of the beam wing.
 The transition from core to wing fit is denoted with a black vertical line.
 Of all frequency bands, the 280-GHz band has the largest uncertainty on the reconstructed beam profile.
-The corresponding harmonic transform errors and their uncertainty, as calculated from \textbf{beamlib}, are presented in Figure \ref{fig:all_freqs_wfs_errors}.
-The plot shows an error that roughly decreases in amplitude with increasing band centre frequency, especially for the multipole range over $\ell <$ 100, and remains under $\sim 1.3 \%$ at all times.
-Table \ref{tab:btf_error} shows the maximum values of the reconstructed beam transfer function error, $\delta B_{\ell} = (B^{\mathrm{fit}}_{\ell}/B^{\mathrm{in}}_{\ell}) - 1$, for all frequency bands both for the full and a slightly truncated multipole range.
+The corresponding harmonic transform errors and their uncertainty, as calculated from \texttt{beamlib}, are presented in Figure \ref{fig:all_freqs_wfs_errors}.
+The plot shows a bias that roughly decreases in amplitude with increasing band centre frequency, especially for the multipole range 100 $< \ell <$ 300, and remains under $\sim 1.3 \%$ at all times.
+Table \ref{tab:btf_error} shows the maximum values of the reconstructed beam transfer function error, $\delta B_{\ell} = (B^{\mathrm{fit}}_{\ell}/B^{\mathrm{in}}_{\ell}) - 1$, for all frequency bands both for the full and a slightly truncated multipole range which will be further evaluated for calibration against Planck data in Section \ref{sec:cal_and_err_m}.

 The multipole region at which B-modes are expected to peak is still well contained within the truncated multipole range.
-The bias on the solid angle estimation, $\delta \Omega = (\Omega^{\mathrm{fit}}/\Omega^{\mathrm{in}})- 1$, from \textbf{beamlib} is also shown.
+The bias on the solid angle estimation, $\delta \Omega = (\Omega^{\mathrm{fit}}/\Omega^{\mathrm{in}})- 1$, from \texttt{beamlib} is also shown.

 These results reflect not only the expected scaling of the SNR as a function of frequency (and associated beam size) but also the success of the basis function choice for the beam model.
 This argument becomes evident when looking at the ringy pattern of the \SI{93}{\giga\hertz} band transfer function bias and associated uncertainty.
-Notice that the uncertainty of the reconstructed beam transfer function reduces as the number of available input simulations increases.
+Notice that the uncertainty of the reconstructed beam transfer function reduces as the number of available input simulations (and therefore accumulated SNR) increases.
 An estimate that quantifies this statement is provided in Appendix \ref{appendix:bl_f_nobs}.